Robert F. Mullen, PhD

 We are Not Alone

-Roughly, 50 million adults and adolescents experience anxiety disorders.
-60% of those have depression, and many fall prey to substance abuse.
-Anxiety and depression are the primary causes of the frightening increase in adolescent suicide over the last decade.
-Sexual and gender-based adolescents are almost five times more likely to attempt it.
+Roughly, 124 million U.S. adults and adolescents experience anxiety disorders.
+60% of those have depression, and far too many resort to substance abuse.
+Anxiety and depression are the primary causes of the notable increase in adolescent suicide over the last decade.
+An estimated 40 million U.S. adults experience social anxiety disorder and roughly one-in-three college students have a lifetime anxiety disorder diagnosis.
+So, when you start to sweat and hyperventilate at a social event, remember, you are in good company.
+Social anxiety is common, universal, and indiscriminate.

-Combined statistics reveal that roughly 90% of neuroses onset at adolescence or earlier.
-Excepting conditions like PTSD or clinical narcissism that impact later in life, the susceptibility originates in childhood.
-Most psychologists agree that emotional malfunction is a consequence of childhood physical, emotional, or sexual disturbance.
-It could be hereditary, environmental, or the result of trauma.
-It could be real or imagined, intentional or accidental.
+Combined statistics reveal that the vast majority of emotional malfunction onsets at adolescence or earlier.
+Excepting conditions like PTSD or clinical narcissism that impact later in life, the susceptibility to disorders originates in childhood.
+Emotional malfunction is hereditary, environmental, or the result of trauma.
 Perhaps parents are controlling or do not provide emotional validation.
 Maybe we were subjected to bullying or from a broken home.
-Behaviors later in life may impact the severity but are not responsible for the neurosis itself.
-There is the likelihood that no one is responsible.
-While our behavior over our lifetime can impact the severity, the origins of the disorder happen in childhood.
+Behaviors later in life may impact the severity but are not responsible for the condition itself.
+While our lifetime behavior can impact the severity, the origins of our malfunction happen in childhood.
 This disputes moral models that we are to blame for our disorder, or that it is God’s punishment for sin.

 We are Not Mental